orbs-network/posv2-contracts-deployment-migration/README.md

     This will deploy all PoS V2 contracts, and generarte a JSON file with addresses for all deployed contracts and managers under the repo root, at `deployed-contracts.json`.

 4. At this point, the contracts are fully deployed but still at an inizialization state (`initializationAdmin` has root access, managers are not set, reward distribution is not active, staking contract is disconnected).
 At this point you take care of:
-    - Topping-up the reward wallets (`stakingRewardsWallet`, `bootstrapRewardsWallet`) according to the configured rates (see TODO for the wallet top-up API).
+    - Topping-up the reward wallets (`stakingRewardsWallet`, `bootstrapRewardsWallet`) according to the configured rates (see [ProtocolWallet.sol](https://github.com/orbs-network/orbs-ethereum-contracts-v2/blob/master/contracts/spec_interfaces/IProtocolWallet.sol)).
-    - Setting the `migrationManager` and the `functionalManager` mangaers in the `ContractRegistry` (see TODO).
+    - Setting the `migrationManager` and the `functionalManager` mangaers in the `ContractRegistry` (see [IContractRegistry.sol](https://github.com/orbs-network/orbs-ethereum-contracts-v2/blob/master/contracts/spec_interfaces/IContractRegsitry.sol)).
-    - Perform neccessary data migrations if needed.
+    - Perform neccessary data migrations if needed (further explained in the rest of this doc).
 That may include:
-        - Registered guardians TODO link.
+        - Registered guardians
-        - delegations TODO link.
+        - Delegations
-        - Active committee TODO link.
+        - Active committee
         - ..and any other desired initial state.
     Since the contracts are at initialization state, the deployer account is permitted to perform any action on the contracts.